 What’s the one thing amateur athletes always forget to do?
 Stretch!

 Stretching loosens stiff muscles and allows for a better range of motion.
 It’s no surprise that golfers depend on their range of motion for a successful golf game — so why shouldn’t you incorporate flexibility training into your practice?

 Ten minutes of stretching after a cardio workout can make a world of difference (check out our CA Fit blog for stretching inspiration).
 Have more time?
-Nothing leans out your muscles and enhances flexibility like a yoga class, available in CA’s fitness clubs and Haven on the Lake.
+Nothing leans out your muscles and enhances flexibility like a yoga class, available in CA’s fitness clubs.

 Only have a few minutes?
 That’s fine too.
 Focus on these critical areas to prime your muscles for the green.